 Doctors, nurses, firefighters, police officers, and other professionals frequently exposed to life-threatening situations will all need to get BLS certified.
 If you are unsure whether BLS certification is a requisite for your specific position, speak with your supervisor or industry representative.

-BLS certification courses typically take about 4-5 hours to complete (though in some cases, it can be completed in as little as 2 hours).
-In the following sections, we will discuss everything you need to know about completing your BLS certification, including frequently asked questions (FAQ), time estimates and how to obtain a certification and recertification.
+BLS certification courses typically take about 4-5 hours to complete (though in some cases, they can be completed in as little as 2 hours).
+In the following sections, we will discuss everything you need to know about completing your BLS certification, including frequently asked questions (FAQ), time estimates, and how to obtain a certification and recertification.

 Basic Life Support training, as the term implies, is a course that will teach medical professionals, public safety professionals, and other individuals (teachers, coaches, lifeguards, etc.) how to act in the event of a life-threatening event.
 The course is very comprehensive and covers a wide range of different topics.
 The exact amount of time it takes to complete BLS training will depend on your already existing familiarity with these subjects and your overall rate of course completion.